1996 - Euthanasia Supreme (Me Against The World pt. 2)

 David LaChappelle's "Becoming clean" - A very surprising photo set

-This set of pictures by David LaChapelle can make laugh at first sight, like with this donkey, and maybe even more the bath pictures...
-There is a video footage of the time they made this shooting. cf. YT video.
+This set of pictures by David LaChapelle can make laugh at first sight, like with this donkey, and maybe even more with the bath pictures...
+There is a video footage of the days they made this shooting (cf. YT video).

-But in fact, this picture in the fields reminds of the slavery times, of the very hard and unacceptable condition of black people in the past.
-If things and decor have changed a lot, if some of them like 2Pac have become superstars, it remains a very unfair condition for most black people in America.
-Due to his mother and father in law from the Black Panthers party, Tupac has of course that kind of background.
+But, these pictures with the donkey in the fields of course remind of the slavery times, the very harsh and unacceptable condition of black people in the past.
+If things and decor have changed a lot since these times, if some of them like 2Pac have become superstars, there is still remaining a very unfair condition for most black men and women in America.
+The fight to improve the condition of the black community is of course the original goal of the Black Panther party, whose 2Pac is the descendant, by his mother and his father in law.
+Thinking about his rap name - not his civil first name but a second baptism after the name of a famous Inca revolutionary...

 “Tupac was great, he was very sensitive and is truly a good person.
 I wrote to his mum when he died and she sent me flowers and gave me his last song, Ghetto Gospel.
 When we did the shoot, he had just come out of prison and every shot has a reason, it’s never random, so this was the idea of the photo shoot, him becoming clean.
 He had given this interview when he was still in prison and he really opened up and was so honest.
 I had read it and thought it was so truthful so for the work I did with him, there was this idea of washing away and rebirth.
 And we did another shoot where he posed as a slave on a cotton field.
 They traced rapping and rhyming to “call and repeat” during slavery time in sugar cane and cotton fields to pass the time.
 It’s on the Hotel LaChapelle book.
 Tupac came to the shoot 2 hours early, which was very unusual for a rapper.
 So I wasn’t ready for the shoot and he didn’t care.
 He reminded me of my black friends whom I went to art schools with, he was so cool, open-minded and chill.
 He wasn’t judgemental.
 Then later on, I found out that he had gone to an art school.
 He left behind a big bag of socks and underwear because he had just come out from prison and never picked it up.
 He died shortly after.
 I still wear his socks sometimes (laughs).”